Inslee raises $3 million for presidential campaign in second quarter

 His fundraising pace slowed in the second quarter, averaging about $33,000 a day, compared with the approximately $73,000 daily average during his first month in the race.

+His campaign spent $3.3 million in the second quarter, leaving it with about $1.2 million cash on hand as of the end of June.
+The largest expenditures went to digital advertising, consulting and fundraising fees.

 Inslee received his biggest surge of donations after the first Democratic presidential debate last month, pulling in about 12 percent of the second-quarter total in the five days following the debate, according to a campaign news release.

 During the debate, Inslee struggled to get speaking time, but landed a big applause line by calling President Donald Trump “the biggest threat to the security of the United States.”

 Inslee also saw an uptick in contributions after releasing a series of detailed policy papers on his aggressive plans to fight climate change and shift the U.S. economy rapidly away from dependence on fossil fuels, according to the campaign.